-However, this question is actually designed to see if the agency did their research.
+However, this question is actually designed to see whether the agency did their research.

-One size does not fit all when it comes to social media management.
+One size does not fit all in regards to social media management.
 With that in mind, if the agency feels comfortable offering you a service without know anything about your business, a red flag should pop up in your mind.

 Many agencies sign NDA (nondisclosure) agreements with clients so they won’t be able to reveal everything, however there will be one or two examples they can share with you.